jfg956/mysql-server/jfg_brain_dump.md

 - [long_query_time](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_long_query_time)
 - [min_examined_row_limit](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_min_examined_row_limit)

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-Update: another option that I did not considered initially is to always have `use ...` in the slow query log file, see below.
+Update: another option that I did not considered initially is to always have `use ...` in the slow query log file, see below (TL&DR: I will not do this).

-Currently, MySQL logs a line like below in the slow log file.
+Currently, MySQL logs a line like below in the slow query log file.
 ```
 # User@Host: msandbox[msandbox] @ localhost []  Id:    12
 ```